hemanthpai/custom-conversation/README.md

 The component can be configured through Home Assistant's UI.
 Configuration is divided into several sections:

 ### Basic Settings
 - **Instructions Prompt**: This is the same prompt you can customize in Home Assistant's built-in OpenAI Conversation component.
 It's sent with each conversation sent to the LLM, along with any prompt parts added by the API, and a basic prompt Home Assistant adds, which contains the current date and time.
-- **API Choice**: Choose which API to expose to the LLM.
+- **API Selection**: Choose which APIs to expose to the LLM. ⭐ **You can now select multiple APIs** to combine tools from different sources:
-  - **No control**: The LLM can answer basic questions about the world, but will have no ability to control your home
   - **Assist**: Uses Home Assistant's built-in LLM API support to expose Intents, Intent Scripts, and Custom Sentences
   - **Custom Conversation LLM API**: Use this component's own LLM API, allowing more control over the API's prompts, exposed intents, etc.
+  - **MCP Servers**: If you have MCP (Model Context Protocol) servers configured, they will appear here and can be selected alongside other APIs
+  - **No selection**: The LLM can answer basic questions about the world, but will have no ability to control your home

 ### Ignored Intents